 While studying institutional ownership for a company can add value to your research, it is also a good practice to research analyst recommendations to get a deeper understand of a stock's expected performance.
 Our information suggests that there isn't any analyst coverage of the stock, so it is probably little known.

 Insider Ownership Of Platinum Group Metals

 While the precise definition of an insider can be subjective, almost everyone considers board members to be insiders.
 Management ultimately answers to the board.
 However, it is not uncommon for managers to be executive board members, especially if they are a founder or the CEO.

 Most consider insider ownership a positive because it can indicate the board is well aligned with other shareholders.
 However, on some occasions too much power is concentrated within this group.

-Our data suggests that insiders own under 1% of Platinum Group Metals Ltd. in their own names.
-It appears that the board holds about CA$308k worth of stock.
-This compares to a market capitalization of CA$185m.
+Our most recent data indicates that insiders own less than 1% of Platinum Group Metals Ltd..
+It has a market capitalization of just CA$192m, and the board has only CA$321k worth of shares in their own names.
 Many tend to prefer to see a board with bigger shareholdings.
 A good next step might be to take a look at this free summary of insider buying and selling.

 General Public Ownership